I’m booked in for a cut and colour later this week and the weather forecast is hot, hot, hot!

 Yes, of course all these costs a little more and take time, but how much does it cost you to lose a salon client?

-- Don’t make the mistake of thinking open windows make for a cooler salon.
+- Windows: Don’t make the mistake of thinking open windows make for a cooler salon.
 They don’t.
 On the continent they pull the blinds down, keep doors and windows shut and ensure the searing heat stays outside.
 Be continental.

-- Invest in some fans to cool down.
+- Fans: Invest in some fans to cool down.
 But remember, fans cool people, not rooms so there’s no point leaving them running overnight.

 - If you’re quick off the mark you can buy or hire a portable air conditioning unit.
 I was in a beauty salon today that had one and it made an impressive difference.

-- Be cool at the backwash.
+- Backwash: Be cool at the backwash.
 Try turning your backwash down a couple of degrees for a more revitalising client experience.
 Combine with a soothing head massage and clients watch clients feel relaxed and chilled.

 3. Cool calm salon music on a hot summer’s day